Nanomatrix: Scalable Construction of Crowded Biological Environments: Technical Overview

-The proposed construction approach uses the {\it Wang Tiles} concept for populating the cells.
-We introduce a novel concept of aperiodic geometric tiles, denoted as \emph{Geometric Wang Tiles} or \textbf{GW-tiles} for short.
-These tiles are generated from a larger 3D patch as described in Klein et al.~\cite{Tobias-2018-Instant-Construction}, so that the GW-tiles can be arranged to form a seamless tiling.
-In the pre-processing step, a description of such arrangement is created and denoted as \textbf{seamless tiling recipe}.
-This recipe is described in a 2D table of pointers that refer to one of the generated {GW-tiles}.
+\rh{Once a cell is selected to be active, Nanomatrix generates the cell contents on the fly.
+The proposed construction approach uses the {\it Wang tiles} concept~ \cite{Wang1961} for populating the cells with geometries from a set of geometric tiles.
+While the original {\it Wang tiles} algorithm covers an infinite plane with a virtual texture generated from a small set of image tiles.} We introduce a novel concept of aperiodic geometric tiles \rh{({\it geometric texture})}, denoted as \emph{Geometric Wang tiles} or \textbf{GW-tiles} for short. \rh{While the image tile consists of an array of pixels, geometric tiles consist of an array of instances each associated with a transformation matrix.
+Every Wang tile is defined as a square with color-encoded edges.
+These colors restrict how the tiles can be placed during the tiling process to form a seamless tiling.} In the pre-processing step, a description of such arrangement is created and denoted as \textbf{seamless tiling recipe \rh{(TR)}}.
+This recipe is described \rh{as} a 2D table of pointers that refer to one of the generated {GW-tiles}.

-For structures that are far away from the camera that cannot be observed closely, the detail is represented by an image texture, instead of a geometry texture.
-Therefore, once a GW-tile is obtained, its geometry is used to generate the \textbf{texture map}, which is composed of diffuse, normal, and ambient occlusion seamless textures.
-The texture map can be used in the deferred shading step when mapped on a mesh.
+For \rh{biological} structures that are far away from the camera \rh{and} cannot be observed closely, the detail is represented by an image texture, instead of a geometry texture.
+Therefore, once a GW-tile is obtained, its geometry is used to generate the \rh{\textbf{packed texture map} where we pack the Wang tiles' textures into a single texture map.
+During the run time, for each texture request, we first determine which tile that fragment is located at, based on the position of its $uv$ texture coordinates and the tile recipe.
+We then compute the relative offset of $uv$ within that tile and fetch the corresponding texel from the packed texture map.
+The \rh{resulting texture rendering} is composed of diffuse, normal, \rh{depth}, and ambient occlusion textures which} can be used in the deferred shading step when mapped on a mesh.